Skip to main content

 Part 2: Setting Up Evaluation with Dokimos

-Now that we have a working assistant, we can evaluate it systematically.
-We create a dataset of test questions and run them through multiple evaluators.
+The assistant works.
+Now we score it.
+We build a dataset of test questions and run each one through the evaluators.

 Creating the Evaluation Dataset